MTDzi/bead_gym/README.md

 They are used to define the state (Beads joined with Bonds) as well as the reward (e.g., a path comprising non-material Beads connected with non-interactive Bonds).

 Everything is in 3D, although during implementation I'll try to write it such that it's always possible to adapt it for a 2D application.

-The main use-case I'm thinkin about is an environment for
+The **main use-case I'm thinkin about** is an environment for a quadrotor flying along a pre-defined path ("3D race track").

+A **more advanced use-case** I can foresee is a race invoving several quadrotors flying along a pre-defined path, but with obstacles / walls / etc. The quadrotors can bump against each other and the obstacles.

+Also, a **side use-case** could be a similar race to the one described above, but happening in 2D, and in this case the actuators would require implementing a vehicle dynamics model, so I'm not going to push for that too soon.

 # Beads